Juliette Binoche biography

 Date of Birth: March 9, 1964

 Born in Paris, France, this daughter of an actress and a sculptor was only 23 when she first attracted the attention of international film critics with Philip Kaufman's The Unbearable Lightness of Being (1988).

-Binoche studied acting at the National School of Dramatic Art of Paris.
-Following graduation,
+Juliette Binoche studied acting at the National School of Dramatic Art of Paris.
+Following graduation, she followed in her mother's footsteps and became a stage actress, occasionally taking small parts in French feature films.

-York (1996), Alice Et Martin (1998) and Chocolat (2000), for which she received her third Golden Globe nomination (the first two were for Trois couleurs: Bleu and The English Patient).
-Iin 2000, she gave birth to her second child, daughter Hannah, whose father is actor Benoît Magimel.
-In 2003 she received her eighth César nomination (French equivalent of Oscar) as Best Actress for her work in the film Déclage horaire (2002).
-However, Binoche has continued to work in English films—her most recent project is David Cronenberg's Cosmopolis (2012), which also stars Twilight hunk Robert Pattinson, Sarah Gadon and Jay Baruchel.
-Most recently, she starred in Clouds of Sils Maria (2015), The 33 (2015) and the sci-fi drama Ghost in the Shell (2017) with Scarlett Johansson.
+Juliette has also continued to work in English films—including David Cronenberg's Cosmopolis (2012), which also stars Twilight hunk Robert Pattinson, Sarah Gadon and Jay Baruchel.
+She also starred in Clouds of Sils Maria (2015), The 33 (2015) and the sci-fi drama Ghost in the Shell (2017) with Scarlett Johansson.

 Juliette Binoche Filmography